SovereignCloudStack/standards/compliance-monitor/README.md

 ### GET /{view_type}/table\[_full\]

-Returns the compliance table for all active subjects, where `view_type` can be
+Returns the compliance table for all active subjects, where `view_type` can be one of the following:

 - `markdown`: return Markdown fragment (mimetype `text/markdown`)
 - `fragment`: return HTML fragment (mimetype `text/html`)